Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

-In other words, it is not established finally which non-Fourier model, TPL or DPL, is better in prediction of the experimental results.
+In other words, it is not yet established which non-Fourier model, TPL or DPL, is better in the prediction of the experimental results.
 Further, these studies use different $\tau_{T}$s for the two models of TPL and the DPL, which is also debatable.
-Dealing with thermal therapy of the damaged tissues, the cancerous skin tissue ablation has been numerically investigated~\cite{Nobrega2017}.
-Laser ablation as an efficient method of thermal treatment for tumorous tissue, increases the temperature of the tumor cells.
-Consequently, the irreversible burn and deformation occur that result in the protein denaturation and cell membrane dissolution which themselves cause the destruction of the cancerous cells.
-Three models of Pennes, thermal wave and DPL have been used for the modeling of two different laser irradiation approach of the tissue which highly depends on the absorbent or scatter feature of the skin. i.e. say heating with the surface heat flux or the volumetric heat source.
+Dealing with thermal therapy of the damaged tissues, the cancerous skin tissue ablation has been numerically investigated \cite{Nobrega2017}.
+Laser ablation as an efficient method of thermal treatment for tumorous tissue increases the temperature of the tumor cells.
+Consequently, irreversible burn and deformation result in protein denaturation and cell membrane dissolution, which themselves destroy the cancerous cells.
+Three models (Pennes, thermal wave, and DPL) have been used for the investigation of two different laser irradiation approaches of the tissue, which highly depend on the absorbent or scatter feature of the skin.

-The three models solved by the finite element, are announced to present significant different temperature profile.
-More precisely, it is stated that heat flux and temperature gradient phase lags as well as thermal conductivity of the tumor affects the results, substantially.
-On the other side, the specific heat and the blood perfusion rate are obtained to have negligible impact on the thermal damage.
-Although the verification is presented for the simple case, like many other researches in this field, lack of experimental validation for the specific case of tumor ablation is felt.
-This expresses the severe desideratum for reliable optimal in-vivo experiments with trying to overcome the limitations such as the injury caused.
-A precise study, modeling the laser-mediated therapy for port wine stain (PWS) which is a vascular skin disease caused by congenital vascular deformity, is performed in~\cite{Zhang2017}.
-The laser energy absorbed mostly by the hemoglobin of blood to form clot, results in destruction of the abnormal capillaries.
-The optical transmission and energy deposition are calculated via Monte Carlo-based method, and the non-Fourier heat conduction is treated solving the three-dimensional DPL model with the temperature jump boundary condition~\cite{Ghazanfarian2009,Shomali2012} model via using a three-level finite difference method.
+These three models, solved with a finite element method, are reported to present a significantly different temperature profile.
+More precisely, it is stated that heat flux and temperature gradient phase lags, and thermal conductivity of the tumor affect the results substantially.
+On the other side, the specific heat and the blood perfusion rate have a negligible impact on the thermal damage.
+Although the verification is presented for the simplest available case, an experimental validation for the specific situations of tumor ablation is still missing.
+This expresses the severe desideratum for reliable, optimal in-vivo experiments trying to overcome the limitations such as the injury caused.
+A precise study modeling the laser-mediated therapy for port-wine stain (PWS), which is a vascular skin disease caused by congenital vascular deformity, is performed in \cite{Zhang2017}.
+The laser energy is absorbed mainly by the blood's hemoglobin to form clots, destroying the abnormal capillaries.
+The optical transmission and energy deposition are calculated via Monte Carlo-based method, and the non-Fourier heat conduction is treated solving the three-dimensional DPL model with the temperature jump boundary condition \cite{Ghazanfarian2009,Shomali2012} model via using a three-level finite difference method.